vgm5/Night_Of_100_Frights_ap_world/docs/en_no100f.md

 ## What items and locations get shuffled?

-Upgrades like the Springs/Umbrella as well as Gum and Soap Ammo upgrades will always be shuffled.
-Optionally you can also shuffle Monster Tokens, Keys and Scooby Snack Pickups(WIP).
+-Upgrades like the Springs/Umbrella as well as Gum and Soap Ammo upgrades will always be shuffled.

+-Optionally you can also shuffle Monster Tokens, Keys, Warp Gates(WIP) and Scooby Snack Pickups(WIP).

 ## Key Rando Notes
 **Some rooms will behave differently than others, there is however a rhyme and reason to it:**